Skip to content

 Simulate crystallographic preferred orientation evolution in polycrystals

-This repository contains a Python 3 reimplementation of the D-Rex model for the evolution of crystallographic preferred orientation in polycrystals.
+PyDRex is a new Python 3 implementation of the D-Rex model for the evolution of crystallographic preferred orientation in polycrystals.
 The code is available for use under the GNU GPL v3 license.
 Documentation is accessible via Python's REPL help() and also online.

 Installing

-Check requires-python in pyproject.toml for the minimum required Python version.
-The software is tested on Linux, MacOS and Windows, however large simulations require substantial computational resources usually afforded by HPC Linux clusters.
+Tagged package versions can be installed from PyPi.
+The minimum required Python version is displayed in the sidebar (search for Requires: Python).
+PyDRex is tested on Linux, MacOS and Windows, however large simulations require substantial computational resources usually only afforded by HPC Linux clusters.
 Linux shell scripts for setting up a Ray cluster on distributed memory PBS systems are provided in the tools folder.

 Optional mesh generation using gmsh is available, however the gmsh module requires the glu library (which may require manual installation on some systems).